conrad619/rakwireless-docs/docs/Product-Categories/WisDuo/RAK811-Module/Overview/README.md

 ---

 # RAK811 LPWAN Module
-Thank You For choosing **RAK811 LPWAN Module** in your awesome IoT Project! 🎉 To help you get started, we have provided you all the necessary documentations for your product.
+Thank you for choosing **RAK811 LPWAN Module** in your awesome IoT Project! 🎉 To help you get started, we have provided you all the necessary documentations for your product.

 * [Datasheet](../Datasheet/)
 <!-- <rk-img